-Seminars focus on integration of conceptual learning with field practice developing the student's particular practice interest.
+Seminars focus on integration of conceptual learning with field practice, developing the student's particular practice interests.
 Students are required to participate in a doctoral seminar every semester -fall and spring-until completion of the DNP degree.
-Cohorts of students who enter the DNP program together progress as a group in the seminars in which they enroll each term.
-The final seminar culminates in the project presentation and completion of the requirements for the DNP degree.
-As such, students enroll in 6 semester credits during the DNP program - a seminar every term until completion.
+Cohorts of students who enter the DNP program together usually progress as a group in the seminars in which they enroll each term, depending on whether they are studying full-time or part-time.
+The final seminar (NUR 841) culminates in the capstone project presentation and completion of the requirements for the DNP degree.